caithmac/upsc-digitalgarden/src/site/notes/UPSC/Thomas Hobbes.md

 	    -  Logical thinking
 5. Was Logical and accepting scientific methods
 6. He tried to understand Human Nature and Psychology through scientific nature.
-7. Was in British Royal Court and because of RRE
+7. Was in British Royal Court and because of Renaissance Reform Enlightenment
    - Civil War was going on
    - Kings using this to get out of church
    - Parliament wanted to get democracy